ZoopEcoEvo/LIS_heatwave/README.md

 2. University of Vermont, Department of Biology
 3. University of Connecticut, Ecology and Evolutionary Biology Department

 This project examined how seasonal variation in thermal performance curves affects vulnerability to heatwaves in the estuarine copepods *Acartia tonsa* and *Acartia hudsonica*.
+Copepods were collected from Eastern Long Island Sound on roughly monthly intervals during 2014 and 2015.

 ## Directory Structure
 The root directory contains the README and Licensing files, along with a .Rproj file and four sub-directories: Data, Manuscript, Output, and Scripts.